 - A. Authorized Agent.
 A property management company or other entity or person who has been designated by the owner to act on their behalf.
 An authorized agent may or may not be the designated point of contact for complaints. - B. Bed and Breakfast Facility.
-An owner occupied, single-family dwelling where A short-term rental where the operator resides on the premises and meals are provided for a fee on a daily or weekly room rental basis, not to exceed 30 consecutive days. - C. Bedroom.
-A habitable room that (a) is intended to be used primarily for sleeping purposes; (b) contains at least 70square feet; and (c) is configured so as to take the need for a fire exit into account. - D. Dwelling Unit.
+An owner occupied, single-family dwelling where A short-term rental where the operator resides on the premises and meals are provided for a fee, not to exceed 30 consecutive days. - C. Bedroom.
+A habitable room that (a) is intended to be used primarily for sleeping purposes; (b) contains at least 70-square feet; and (c) is configured so as to take the need for a fire exit into account. - D. Dwelling Unit.
 A single unit providing complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking and sanitation.